UPONOR PEX REPIPING IN SOCAL

 263 W Olive Ave #206 Burbank, Ca 91502

 PEX Repiping in California

 PEX Repiping, Need help choosing the right Repiping Contractor?
 Pipease Repipe & More can help with this stressful decision.
-Our expert plumbers have become certified by Wirsbo also known as Uponor.
-Certified to install their product, we give our customers a full unconditional LIFETIME warranty on all labor.
+Our expert plumbers have become certified by Wirsbo also known as Uponor to install their product.
+To learn more about Uponor and how their system works visit their website here.
+We give our customers a full unconditional 25 year warranty on all labor.

 To Lean More…

 Call us now 866-664-3273 or fill out this form Click Me

 The definition of PEX directly from Google is: